MichalAdorno/gorm_poc/README.md

-# Proof of Concept for Advanced Mapping and CRUD: GORM (Golang ORM) + PostgreSQL
+# Proof of Concept for Complex Mapping and CRUD: GORM (Golang ORM) + PostgreSQL

 ## Building
 * to build an executable within a tiny Go Docker image and run it with Docker Compose: